What if domains cited by LLMs have low overlap with Google search results?

 Direct Answer

-The observation that domains cited by LLMs and Generative Engines have a low overlap with traditional Google results is a defining feature of the shift from SEO to GEO.
+The observation that domains cited by Large Language Models (LLMs) and Generative Engines (GEs) have a low overlap with results from traditional Google is a defining feature of the shift from Search Engine Optimization (SEO) to Generative Engine Optimization (GEO).

 Detailed Explanation